ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.rpi2/README.md

 | BCM | wPi |   Name  | Mode | V | Physical | V | Mode | Name    | wPi | BCM |
 +-----+-----+---------+------+---+---Pi 2---+---+------+---------+-----+-----+
 ```

+## DHTxx/AM23xx Sensors
+You can read from DHT11, DHT22 and AM2302 temperature/humidity sensors.

+Connect such a sensor to a GPIO pin as described on the [node-dht-sensor](https://www.npmjs.com/package/node-dht-sensor) package page.
+Multiple sensors can be connected to *multiple* pins (this is *not* a bus system) as discussed.

 ## Changelog